 \section{Threats Taxonomy}

-Building a generic and modular taxonomy for security threats is of high importance in order to help researchers and cyber-security practitioners building tools capable of detecting various attacks ranging from known to 0-day attacks.
+Building a generic and modular taxonomy for security threats is of high importance in order to help researchers and cyber-security practitioners build tools capable of detecting various attacks ranging from known to zero-day attacks.

-Kendall~\textit{et al.}~\cite{RefWorks:doc:5ae86ac8e4b0e00594a69ff6} proposed one of the earliest classifications of intrusions~\cite{RefWorks:doc:5ae872dee4b09318b71987e9}.
-Kendall classified intrusions into four categories namely: Denial of Service (DoS), Remote to Local (R2L), User to Root (U2R) and Probing.
-In DoS, the attacker tend to prevent users from accessing a given service.
-When the attacker tried to gain authorized access to the target system, either by gaining a local access or promoting the user to a root user, these attacks were classified as R2L and U2R respectively.
-Finally, probing was defined, by an attacker actively foot printing a system for vulnerabilities.
+Kendall~\textit{et al.}~\cite{RefWorks:doc:5ae86ac8e4b0e00594a69ff6} proposes one of the earliest classifications of intrusions~\cite{RefWorks:doc:5ae872dee4b09318b71987e9}.
+Kendall classifies intrusions into four categories namely: Denial of Service (DoS), Remote to Local (R2L), User to Root (U2R) and Probing.
+In DoS, the attacker tends to prevent users from accessing a given service.
+When the attacker tried to gain authorized access to the target system, either by gaining local access or promoting the user to a root user, these attacks were classified as R2L and U2R respectively.
+Finally, probing was defined as an attacker actively footprinting a system for vulnerabilities.

-Donald Welch classified the common threats in wireless networks into seven attack techniques (Traffic Analysis, Passive Eavesdropping, Active Eavesdropping, Unauthorized Access, Man-in-the-middle, Session High-Jacking and Replay) \cite{welch2003wireless}.
+Donald Welch classifies common threats in wireless networks into seven attack techniques (Traffic Analysis, Passive Eavesdropping, Active Eavesdropping, Unauthorized Access, Man-in-the-middle, Session Hijacking and Replay) \cite{welch2003wireless}.
 In a paper by Sachin Babar~\textit{et al.}~\cite{babar2010proposed}, the problem is addressed from a different perspective.
 Threats are classified according to the Internet of things security requirements (identification, communication, physical threat, embedded security and storage management).
 Specific domain taxonomies have also grabbed the attention of researchers.
-David Kotz~\cite{kotz2011threat} discusses privacy threats in mobile health (mHealth) domain.
+David Kotz~\cite{kotz2011threat} discusses privacy threats in the mobile health (mHealth) domain.
 In the same manner, Keshnee Padayachee~\cite{padayachee2012taxonomy}, shows the security threats targeting compliant information and Monjur Ahmed and Alan T. Litchfield~\cite{ahmed2018taxonomy} works on threats from a cloud computing point of view.